Get engagement insights delivered to your inbox

 Your company culture is the collection of traits that define your company.
-While a great culture will likely lead to strong performance, a dysfunctional one can keep you from meeting your organizational goals.
-Even though your culture will be unique, it should reflect qualities like appreciation, resilience, and teamwork.
-And of course, developing a culture that everyone at your workplace buys into is a key part of establishing trust in your organization.
+While your culture will be unique, it should reflect qualities like appreciation, resilience, and teamwork.
+Developing a culture that everyone at your workplace buys into is a key part of establishing trust in your organization.

 That’s why it’s important to build an inclusive culture — one that accepts and values the strengths of all your employees.
 According to Gartner, inclusive and diverse teams can see performance improvements of up to 30 percent.
 Pursue initiatives that focus on equal pay and benefits, workplace accessibility, and diversity education and training to start creating a culture that welcomes everyone.

-Another way to foster diversity is through employee networks — groups of employees that voluntarily come together based on a common life experience or identity.
-Also known as employee affinity groups or employee resource groups, they offer mutual support, improve personal and professional development, and bring employees together.
-As Jeff Cates, CEO and President of Achievers, notes, an employee network “gives every employee the opportunity to connect with their teammates outside of work around topics and issues that are important to them and gives a voice to specific groups.”
-Achievers has created several employee networks — from the Achievers Women’s Network to the charity-focused Achievers CARES network to Achievers Proud for the LGBTQ+ community and its allies — that help build trust and community in the workplace.
-In addition, Achievers has a D&I steering committee that acts as the primary advocate for all things D&I, with a mission to drive D&I initiatives to success.
+Another way to foster diversity is through employee networks.
+Jeff Cates, CEO and President of Achievers, notes that an employee network “gives every employee the opportunity to connect with their teammates outside of work around topics and issues that are important to them and gives a voice to specific groups.”
+From the Achievers Women’s Network to the charity-focused Achievers CARES network to Achievers Proud for the LGBTQ+ community and its allies — Achievers’ employee networks help build trust and community in the workplace.
+In addition, a D&I steering committee acts as the primary advocate to drive the success of D&I initiatives.

 9. Be honest and transparent

-You should also be transparent when it comes to discussing changes to business processes and updates so that your employees are always in the know.
-Your team won’t trust you if you catch them by surprise by modifying a procedure without making it known or neglect to inform them in advance regarding major changes in the workplace.
+You should also be transparent when it comes to discussing changes in the workplace so that your employees are always in the know.

 When being honest and communicating with your employees, engage them.
-Make it clear that you care about their feelings and want to hear their input.
 They won’t feel valued if you tell them something and close without giving them the opportunity to speak.
 A two-way conversation makes it clear that you’re not there to talk at them — you’re there to talk with them.

 HR professionals have a special duty to communicate with employees directly and transparently.
-Their insight into the organization and its employees puts them in a unique position to shape the messages and model the behaviors that keep employees informed and engaged.
 HR should work to connect leadership with employees and address the concerns of each to foster lasting relationships built on trust.